soulbrix/ForzaCarEditor/README.md

 5. Use tabs on the right to clone or edit

-6. Apply changes (always writes only to MAIN)
+6. Apply changes

-### MAIN vs DLC behavior (important)

-*   **MAIN SLT is the only file ever modified**

-*   **DLC SLTs are read-only**

-*   DLC cars and engines can be selected as donors

-*   If something required by a clone does not exist in MAIN, the tool will clone it automatically when needed

-This mirrors how Forza expects data to exist at runtime and avoids crashes caused by missing dependencies.

 Top bar buttons
 ---------------

-### Select MAIN SLT
+### Select MAIN DB

 Choose the main database file.
 This is required before doing anything else.
+Generally this would be the gamedb.slt file, but it can be any SLT file.
+However, in order for some functionality to work, you will need to provide the location of the gamedb.slt using the **Pick Lookup DB** button.

 ### Select DLC Folder (optional)

-Choose a folder containing DLC SLTs.The tool scans recursively, so subfolders are supported.
+Choose a folder containing DLC SLTs.
+The tool scans recursively, so subfolders are supported.

 ### Reload sources

-Rebuilds the internal list of SLTs (MAIN + DLC).Use this whenever you change files on disk.
+Rebuilds the internal list of SLTs (MAIN + DLC).
+Use this whenever you change files.

 ### Build lookup cache

-Builds human-readable lookup tables (EnginePlacement, Materials, Cylinders, etc).Required for dropdowns to populate correctly.
+Builds human-readable lookup tables (EnginePlacement, Materials, Cylinders, etc).
+Required for dropdowns to populate correctly.

-### Backup MAIN now
+### Backup Database

 Creates a timestamped backup of the MAIN SLT.